flo-77/go2_navigation_thesis/README.md

 # GO2 Navigation Thesis

-## Application: Autonomous Navigation and SLAM for a Quadruped Robot
+## Autonomous Navigation and SLAM for a Quadruped Robot

 This repository contains the complete simulation, mapping, localization, and navigation framework developed for a Master’s thesis focused on **Navigation and Slam_Design for Quadruped robot** in indoor warehouse environments.